rasmuslos/ShelfPlayer/README.md

 ## Miscellaneous

 Please note that collections are not supported right now.
-ShelfPlayer is not endorsed nor associated with Audiobookshelf
+ShelfPlayer is not endorsed by nor associated with Audiobookshelf